BradleyA/docker-security-infrastructure/docker-TLS/README.md

 	Ubuntu 14.04 (systemd) sudo service docker restart ./copy-host-2-remote-host.sh 125 [INFO]:	Done.

-#### WARNING: These instructions are incomplete.
-Need to complete the follow lines
 ## Usage
 A user can check their public, private keys, and CA in $HOME/.docker or a user can check other users certificates by using sudo.